disoweb/DigiPay/replit.md

 - Focus on functionality over technical details
 - Real-time updates are critical for user experience
 - Transaction history visibility is important for transparency
+- Default trades page filter should be "Completed" instead of "Active"
+- Hide filters with 0 count completely from UI

 ## Key Features
 - P2P trading with escrow protection